From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 There you can read the cenote rules and get something to drink or eat in the nearby restaurant.

 Photographer tips – they don’t allow photography with a professional camera.
-I had my 5D Mark III and didn’t let me use it unless I paid 500 pesos.
+I had my 5D Mark III, and it didn’t let me use it unless I paid 500 pesos.

 Once you pay your ticket you get a card that you will need to hand over to the first gate a few miles from the office.